mostafaAbokhadra/Internship/OpenHeart/Mechanical-ventilation/done/0-ventilatorManagement.md

 ### Pressure Support Ventilation (PSV)

 PSV is a ventilator mode that relies completely on patient-triggered breaths.
 As the name implies it is a pressure-driven mode of ventilation.
 In this setting all breaths are patient-triggered as the ventilator has no backup rate, so each breath has to be started by the patient.
 In this mode, the ventilator will **cycle between two different pressures** (PEEP and pressure support).
-PEEP will be the remaining pressure at the end of exhalation, and pressure support is the pressure above the PEEP that the ventilator will administer during each breath for support of ventilation.
+PEEP will be the remaining pressure at the end of exhalation, and pressure support is the pressure above(+) the PEEP that the ventilator will administer during each breath for support of ventilation.
 This means that if a patient is set up in PSV 10/5, the patient will receive 5 cm H2O of PEEP, and during inhalation, he will receive 15 cm H2O of support (10 PS above PEEP).

 Because there is no backup rate, this mode is not for use in patients with decreased consciousness, shock, or cardiac arrest.
 The tidal volumes will depend solely on the patient's effort and lung compliance.